spotfiresoftware/tibco-streaming-samples/docker/lv-1node/lv-1node-liveview/src/site/markdown/index.md

-# Docker : Spotfire LiveView&trade; Web
+# Docker : TIBCO LiveView&trade; Web

-This fragment is a copy of the **StreamBase LiveView Web Sample** available from Spotfire StreamBase Studio&trade;.
+This fragment is a copy of the **StreamBase LiveView Web Sample** available from TIBCO StreamBase&reg; Studio.

 ---
 Copyright (c) 2018-2023 Cloud Software Group, Inc.